runemadsen/runemadsen-2012/writings/printing-code/index.md

 * Class [introduction](#introduction)
 * These lectures are based on my way of approaching a task as a designer (first form, then color)
 * Constraints in assignments in the beginning
+* "Write the truest sentence you've ever written" - Hemingway.
+That's the aim.
+We could add "simplest" to that.
+That's why Paul Rand is great.
+You cannot change anything.
 * [Things to keep in mind](#things-to-keep-in-mind)
 * Syllabus walk-through